 You Don’t Need Long Term Care Insurance if you are Rich-But it is Nice to Have

 Most well off people don’t by Long Term Care Insurance because they can self-fund their care.
 For instance, if you have $2M in the bank at 6% it yields $120K per year in earnings.
 Your care is $110K per year.
-So you can pay for care and not diminish your assets.
+So you can pay for care, and not diminish your assets.
 You can still buy it as a planning tool to preserve your assets for your kids.
 Generally, $1M in assets and less and you should be looking at Long Term Care Insurance.

 Connecticut and New York have some unique laws around Long Term Care Insurance so it makes a difference if you live in Newtown CT or Lewisboro NY.